emma-sax4/emmasax4.info/.github/contributing.md

 ### Writing Drafts

-To write drafts, make a new file in the `_posts/` directory (or in a subdirectory if the post will be part of a category).
-The new file should be named in the following pattern: `YYYY-MM-DD-test-post-title`.
+To write drafts, make a new file in the `_blog_posts/` directory (or in a subdirectory if the post will be part of a category).
+The new file should be named in the following pattern: `test-post-title.md`.
 Because this draft hasn't been published yet, I usually just put in the date I hope to publish the draft (usually a few days in the future).

 To the front matter, make sure to add the `layout`, `title`, and `permalink` (`subtitle`, `category`, and `tags` are all optional).